 Failing Cooling Compressor

-If you’ve checked your settings and the thermostat, but you still have a hot air problem, it could be that your cooling compressor needs replacement.
+If you’re still having a hot air problem, it could be that your cooling compressor needs replacement.
 The compressor is responsible for cooling the indoor air.
 The refrigerant constantly passes through this coil, cools, turns into a gas once more, and goes out again.
-If your compressor is failing, it will create more work for the other components of your HVAC system and cause the temperature in your home to rise.

 Cracked Casing